Edinburgh-University-String-Orchestra/euso-website/content/pages/social.md

 #### Socials

 We try to have as much fun as possible outside of rehearsals!
 Our social secretaries ensure that we have **regular orchestra socials**.
-Last year these included flat crawls, meals out and our annual ceilidh at Teviot Row House.
+Last year these included flat crawls, meals out, going to concerts, and our annual ceilidh.

 #### Tour